If you have no clue about how to trade the broadening wedge chart pattern, don't worry - you're not alone.

 Is Broadening Wedge Pattern Bullish or Bearish?

-When trading this pattern, it is important to keep an eye on the volume levels.
+When trading this pattern, it is also important to keep an eye on the volume levels.

 If the trading volume increases along with the price, this indicates that the momentum is still strong and the previous price trend is likely to continue.